SAFETY FEATURES

 and rail and be fully Intermodal facilities.

-Wayports would be located in large geographical areas
+Wayports would be located

-and placed where they work best for the national system.
-Wayports could be on the fringes of urban and metropolitan areas,
+in large geographical areas and placed where they work best for the national system.
+Wayports could be on the fringes

-at new sites, underutilized airports or abandoned military
+of urban and metropolitan areas, at new sites, underutilized airports

-bases.
-Wayports would be positioned to maximize their use and ability to off-load gridlocked hubs that have
+or abandoned military bases.
+Wayports would be positioned to maximize their use and ability to

-difficulty expanding to meet long range demands due to excessive costs and environmental, noise and air pollution impacts.
+off-load gridlocked hubs that have difficulty expanding to meet long range demands due to excessive costs and environmental,

-Locations of Wayports in the nationwide system
+Locations of Wayports in the nationwide system would not be

-would not be left entirely up to local and state governments because they cannot perform system
+left entirely up to local and state governments because they cannot perform system planning beyond their local

-planning beyond their local and state jurisdictions.
+and state jurisdictions.

-A key feature in selecting Wayport locations is a long-range runway
+A key feature in selecting Wayport locations is a long-range

-needed basis to meet long range growth and phased in based on user and tenant demands and operational levels.
+as needed basis to meet long range growth and phased in based on user and tenant demands and operational levels.
 Future

 runways would be protected by federal airspace reservations and local/state zoning.
 Cargo, postal or express mail may